Theme Development

 2. Within this window, click the tab titled "Application" (depending on your browser, this may also be called "Storage") and locate your local storage.

-3. In your local storage you can find an item called SHOPLIFT_SESSION.
-Delete this item from your local storage.
+3. In your local storage you can find an item called Shoplift_Essential.
+Click this item.

 Last updated